-If you find yourself wondering how the money in your wallet or bank account always seems to just disappear, it could mean you need to review your personal finances on a more regular basis.
-Your check-in schedule may be determined by how complicated your financial situation is, or by your own curiosity.
+If the money in your bank account always seems to be low, you may need to review your personal finances on a more regular basis.

 That doesn’t mean a full-on personal financial review every day.
 And some categories (spending vs. saving, for example) might require more attention than others.
 Here’s a breakdown of how often a review might make sense.

 1. Tracking Spending

 When the money from your paycheck seems to slip away, it’s often because there’s no household budget in place.
 That means there’s no priorities set for where the money should go and no guidelines to follow.

 Before putting together a budget, it can help to track what you spend money on.
 That includes everything from rent to groceries to prescriptions and subscriptions.
 To simplify the process you can use a budget and spending tracker.

 Once you see how much you spend and on what, you can use that information to set up a budget.
 During this time you may want to keep checking your spending daily, or at least weekly, to see if your expectations were realistic and if you’re staying on target.

 If you want quick feedback on your spending, you may choose to do frequent spot checks using a mobile app.
 If you make reconciling bank and credit card statements a monthly routine, you may have a better chance of catching any errors, possible fraud, or forgotten subscriptions.